bkkinfo/Inventory-Product-Demand-Forecasting-ML-/README.md

 Required Packages
 Goal
 ````
-Due to the recent boost in AI world, companies have started researching the possibility of using machine learning in place of tranditional approach.
+Due to the recent boost in AI world, companies have started researching the possibility of using machine learning/Neural Networks in place of tranditional approach.

 Tuning traditional algorithms takes a significant amount of efforts and domain expertise as well.